phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 Our top individual contributor Gabriel Schweinsteinburgberger recently started to develop a new service called User Profile API.
 Unfortunately for us, Gabriel got spontaneously married during his spiritual journey to Tibet.
 He decided to give up developing software in favor of running a mountain goats farm with his newly wedded wife.
 A lot of changes for the good for Gabriel, but we still have to deliver the project on time without his valuable contributions.
-We also immediately thought that this situation makes a great trial task for our new colleague.

 ## Project domain

 The idea of the User Profile API is to accept commands from various sources and update the user profile according to them.
 The user profile is a collection of properties associated with the `userId`.
+User profiles can be created on the fly when user is first time seen by the service.

-The service was born to live to decouple operations on the user profile and its storage from the logic responsible for extracting the data from the outside world.
+User Profile API was born to live to decouple operations on the user profile and its storage from the logic responsible for extracting the data from the outside world.

 We foresee the following command types: